Chunngai/gec-papers/README.md

     Currently available grammatical error correction (GEC) datasets are compiled using essays or other long-form text written by language learners, limiting the applicability of these datasets to other domains such as informal writing and conversational dialog.
 In this paper, we present a novel GEC dataset consisting of parallel original and corrected utterances drawn from open-domain chatbot conversations; this dataset is, to our knowledge, the first GEC dataset targeted to a human-machine conversational setting.
 We also present a detailed annotation scheme which ranks errors by perceived impact on comprehension, making our dataset more representative of real-world language learning applications.
 To demonstrate the utility of the dataset, we use our annotated data to fine-tune a state-of-the-art GEC model.
 Experimental results show the effectiveness of our data in improving GEC model performance in a conversational scenario.
   </details>

-8. **{D} MuCGEC: a Multi-Reference Multi-Source Evaluation Dataset for Chinese Grammatical Error Correction**
+8. **{D, LOTE} MuCGEC: a Multi-Reference Multi-Source Evaluation Dataset for Chinese Grammatical Error Correction**
 + Authors: Yue Zhang, Zhenghua Li, Zuyi Bao, Jiacheng Li, Bo Zhang, Chen Li, Fei Huang, Min Zhang
 + Conference: NAACL
 + Link: https://aclanthology.org/2022.naacl-main.227/